Amsterdam/design-system/documentation/git.md

 There may be merge conflicts.
 As rebasing handles commits individually, one merge conflict may need to be resolved multiple times.
 After resolving a conflict, do `git rebase --continue`.
 If you get stuck, roll back everything with `git rebase --abort`.

 If this branch already exists on the remote, you must force-push the rebase, overwriting the remote branch with your local one.
-This can be done via `git push origin --force-with-lease`.
+This can be done safely via `git push origin --force-with-lease`.
+The option prevents you from unintentionally overwriting someone else’s work.
+If others have pushed to the branch, contact them.

-If others have this branch locally, you should first consult with them, as they may lose work if they pull the remote branch after you’ve changed it.

 ### Merge